ABKGroup/RosettaStone/README.md

     # The number of sites for cell padding (+left, +right)
     cellPaddings = [0, 1, 2, 3, 4]

-    # Format list of Bookshelf to be created
+    # Format list of Bookshelf to be uploaded
     modeFormats = ['ISPD04', 'ISPD11']

-    # OpenDB list for Bookshelf generation
+    # OpenDB list for Bookshelf upload
     odbList = [
         'sky130hd_ISPD2006_adaptec1',
     ]